-Martha Panagiotopoulou (b.1991, Athens, Greece) is a multi-media artist currently based in Athens.
+Martha Panagiotopoulou (b.1991, Athens, Greece) is a multi-media artist.
 She holds an MFA from Glasgow School of Art with distinction, and a Diploma of Architecture from the National Technical University of Athens.
 Her work has been exhibited both outdoors and in indoors spaces like GoMA.
 She has recently been awarded the NEON scholarship prize and her work was shortlisted and will be included at the UN Climate Change Conference (COP26).

 Photo by Panos Astor Koffas